 There are a lot of mental processes and issues to navigate around identity that have a lot in common across different mental illness diagnoses.
 Mental illness life definitely isn’t simple!

-- Does Mental Illness Make You Hard to Love?: you’re just as worthy of love, but that doesn’t necessarily mean it’s easy
+- Does Mental Illness Make You Hard to Love?: you’re just as worthy of love, but that doesn’t necessarily mean it’s always easy

 - How Do You Feel About Feeling Good?: when you’re used to feeling bad, feeling good can be a strange beast